urbainvaes/vim-ripple/README.md

   In `ipython`, for example, two `<cr>` are required to run an indented block.)

 - Finally, the parameter `filter` is a function employed to format the code before sending it to the REPL.
-  For example, this is used in the default settings below for removing comments from `zsh` code chunks, which is useful because comments are not allowed in interactive shells by default (this can be changed using `setopt interactivecomments`).
+  For example, this is used in the default settings for removing comments from `zsh` code chunks, which is useful because comments are not allowed in interactive shells by default (this can be changed using `setopt interactivecomments`).